-The Principles of UD, developed by the Center for Universal Design, encourage the development of products and environments that promote (1) equitable use, (2) flexibility in use, (3) simple and intuitive use, (4) perceptible information, (5) tolerance for error, (6) low physical effort, (7) size and space for approach and use.
+The Principles of UD4, developed by the Center for Universal Design, encourage the development of products and environments that promote (1) equitable use, (2) flexibility in use, (3) simple and intuitive use, (4) perceptible information, (5) tolerance for error, (6) low physical effort, (7) size and space for approach and use.

-The more specific concept, Universal Design for Learning (UDL) provides "a framework for designing curricula that enable all individuals to gain knowledge, skills, and enthusiasm for learning.
+A related, but more specific concept, Universal Design for Learning (UDL) provides "a framework for designing curricula that enable all individuals to gain knowledge, skills, and enthusiasm for learning.
 UDL provides rich supports for learning and reduces barriers to the curriculum while maintaining high achievement standards for all."
 UDL guidelines, developed by CAST, promote the development of curriculum that includes options for (1) perception; (2) language, expressions, and symbolism; (3) comprehension; (4) physical action; (5) expressive skills and fluency; (6) executive functions; (7) recruiting interest; (8) sustaining effort and persistence; and (9) self-regulation.

+UDI applies UD to all aspects of instruction.
 The following checklist provides examples of UDI practices.
-Numbers in brackets at the end of some items in the checklist refer to UD principles and UDL guidelines to which the example is most relevant.
+Numbers in brackets at the end of items in the checklist refer to UD principles and UDL guidelines to which the example is most relevant.
 This content does not provide legal advice.
-Consult your campus legal counsel or ADA/504 compliance officer regarding relevant legal issues.
-Consultation with your campus student services office and regional Office for Civil Rights (OCR) can also help clarify issues.
+To clarify legal issues, consult your institution's legal counsel, ADA/504 compliance officer, or disability services office, or call the regional Office for Civil Rights (OCR).